Frederick Wardle, Private 35361, “C” Coy. 1/6th Battalion, Cheshire Regiment

 His brother, Pte Joseph Wardle, is serving in France with the Cheshire Regt.
 He enlisted on the outbreak of war and went out to the Dardanelles with the local Territorials, being invalided home with dysentery.
 A memorial service to Pte Frederick Wardle will be conducted at Mill Street Mission on Sunday week.

 Private Frederick Wardle has no known grave and is commemorated on Panel Ref.
 61 to 63 of the Tyne Cot Memorial in Belgium.
 The Commonwealth War Graves Commission holds casualty details for Private Frederick Wardle, and he is listed on the Imperial War Museum’s Lives of the First World War website.

 Private Frederick Wardle is commemorated in Macclesfield on the Park Green, Town Hall, St Michael’s Church and the Mill Street Mission war memorials.
 The floral tributes laid when the Macclesfield Park Green War Memorial was unveiled on 21st September 1921 included one with the words “In memory of Frederick Wardle and Joseph Wardle, from father and family.”
 (As printed in the Macclesfield Courier, 24th September 1921).

-  Brother of Joseph Wardle, who served with the Cheshire Regiment and died in April 1918.
+Brother of Joseph Wardle, who served with the Cheshire Regiment.